New Jersey Birth Injury Lawyers

 - Odd movements: If the baby is making strange, jerky movements with their arms, legs, or joints, or if certain parts of their body are largely immobile, there may be a larger health issue involving muscle tone.

 - Lethargy or sluggishness: Although babies do need to sleep, they should be alert and active when awake.
 If the baby is lethargic and not moving very often, it may indicate that there is a health problem.

 - Learning disabilities and behavior problems: These signs of birth injury are most likely to appear later in childhood, when the child’s motor and speech skills should begin to develop.

-Some of the recent verdicts and settlements that we have achieved for victims of malpractice in this area include:
+Some of the recent verdicts and settlements that we have achieved for victims of birth injuries and malpractice with birth-related conditions include:

 - $3,825,000.00 – Our attorneys recovered this sum on behalf of a family with an 18-month-old child who suffered an anoxic brain injury and permanent disability after a healthcare provider failed to diagnose and treat infant respiratory distress.

 - $2,500,000.00 – Our firm achieved this recovery on behalf of a child after a physician’s failure to diagnose and treat plagiocephaly resulted in permanent deformation of the child’s skull.

 - $2,000,000.00 – We obtained this compensation on behalf of a child who suffered permanent skull deformation due to a doctor’s failure to diagnose and treat craniosynostosis